egardner/sjma-50x50/content/openscholarship.md

 SJMA is exploring and building upon the framework of open scholarship in the digital publication 50X50 Face to Face, recognizing the potential of an inclusive non-commercial platform for cultivating diverse knowledge communities while also demonstrating an ongoing commitment to artist rights and especially the attribution of authorship for original creative works.
 The crux of SJMA’s approach to open scholarship is to make research widely accessible and usable without compromising the core ethical principles of the art world and established best practices for copyright law and fair use.

-To this end, the production of 50X50 Face to Face includes:
+To this end, the production of *50X50: Stories of Visionary Artists from the Collection (50X50)* includes:

 - An archive of outreach letters addressed to community partners requesting permission to make multimedia materials (over 400 items) available worldwide and for free in a web-based format